Indonesia - Facts

 • Benoa Harbour in Bali is a popular port of call for cruising yachts as is the adjacent island of Lombok which has two marinas at Medana Bay and Gili Gede Island.

 • FADs, or Fish Aggregating Devices, are a major navigational hazard in Indonesia.
 These can range in size from a bathtub to a football field.
-They tend to be close to shore, are never lit and do not show up on the radar.
+They tend to be close to shore, are never lit, do not show up on the radar and can make night sailing through the archipelago challenging.
 See this useful blog entry by SV Totem for images and further details.

 • For details on the availability of fuel, water, provisions and repair facilities etc. see Yachting Essentials.